Seanny123/risk-thinking-work-sample/README.md

   or GPU acceleration.
 - Instead of randomly sampling data points to train the model, a representative sub-sample could be found.
-- I could improve the input features by using features lags, which would let me use models better-suited for time-series forecasting, but would be incompatible with the API for the Model Serving step.
+- Improve the input features by using features lags, which would let me use models better-suited for time-series forecasting, but would be incompatible with the API for the Model Serving step.
-- I could use k-fold cross-validation to better estimate model performance.
+- Use k-fold cross-validation to better estimate model performance.
-- I could fine-tune the models further using hyper-parameter tuning, but given how poorly it is performing, this feels futile.
+- Fine-tune the models further using hyper-parameter tuning, but given how poorly it is performing, this feels futile.

-Given this work sample is for a data engineering position, and not a data science role, I did not investigate any of these options.
+Given this work sample is for a data engineering position, and not a data science role, these options were not investigated.

 ## Notes on Model Serving